johnmiko/hardscapes_back/README.md

 - `http://localhost:3000` (alternative dev port)
 - Vercel deployments (`*.vercel.app`)

+## Deployment

+See [RAILWAY_DEPLOYMENT.md](RAILWAY_DEPLOYMENT.md) for detailed instructions on deploying to Railway.

+Quick steps:
+1. Push code to GitHub
+2. Connect repository to Railway
+3. Railway will auto-detect Python and use the build configuration
+4. Add your Railway domain to CORS in `api.py`

 ## Data Source

 Add your CEFR word list to `data/cefr.csv` with columns: